-Ko’s approach to sculpture involves a fluidity that allows the piece to unfold during its creation; he hopes to find a new three dimensional language in harmony with the stone’s personality.
-Mainly using black or white marble for its boldness, Ko explores the way in which dramatic contrasts in textures on the material’s surface create a sense of movement in the static form.
-Kakukaku, meaning a repetitive movement or an object with more than two corners, is made up of many square pieces, all joined in a central core.
-The subtle movement created in the face of the carved angles represents humanity, essentially ‘one’ but never stationary, each of us opposing, shifting, trying to find our place in the world.
+Ko’s approach to sculpture involves a fluidity that allows the piece to unfold during its creation; he hopes to find a three-dimensional language in harmony with the stone’s personality.
+Kakukaku, a repetitive movement or an object with more than two corners, is made up of many square pieces, all joined in a central core.
+The subtle movement created in the face of the carved angles represents humanity, essentially one but never stationary, each of us opposing, shifting, trying to find our place in the world.
 Other sculptures capture paper in its various manifestations, reminding us that paper provides solace and true moments alone, moments not fractured by distraction on screens.